OpenPrinting/ipp-usb/ipp-usb.8.md

      subtype is also advertised for iOS compatibility
    * `_printer._tcp` is advertised with TCP port set to 0.
 Other services are advertised with the actual port number
+   * `_http._tcp` is device web-console.
+It is always advertises in assumption it is always exist
    * `BBPP`, used for the `_ipp-usb._tcp` service, is the USB bus (BB) and port (PP) numbers in hex.
 The purpose of this advertising is to help CUPS and other possible